Average Mesothelioma Compensation Amounts

 Mesothelioma Settlements

-You can file for mesothelioma compensation with a top asbestos attorney.
-The right attorney will help you understand all your options for filing a claim if you are within the time limit to file.
-They’ll prove your history of asbestos exposure and track your expenses.
+You can file for mesothelioma compensation with a top attorney who will manage the legal process for you.
+The right attorney will help you understand all your options for filing a mesothelioma claim.
+They’ll prove your history of asbestos exposure, track your expenses, and ensure your claim is filed within the time limit to file, called the statute of limitations.

 Steps to Filing for Compensation

-1. Get an Attorney: Find out what you could receive and the statute of limitations by speaking with a mesothelioma lawyer.
+1. Get an attorney: Speak with an asbestos law firm to find out what you could receive and the statute of limitations.
 They can help determine what’s best for you and your family.

-2. Discovery Period: Your attorney will discover the facts about your asbestos exposure.
-This process generally focuses on the places and products that led to exposure.
+2. Discovery period: Your attorney will discover the facts about your asbestos exposure.
+This process generally focuses on the places and products that led to your exposure.

 VA Claims and Other Types of Financial Assistance

-In addition to compensation from a mesothelioma claim, you can take advantage of other financial assistance.
+In addition to compensation from a mesothelioma claim, you and your family can take advantage of other financial assistance.
 These include VA claims, private health insurance, Medicare and Medicaid, long-term disability insurance, Social Security disability payments and community assistance.

-These programs are designed to help those with a severe illness.
-Some of these programs can provide mesothelioma financial assistance in just a few weeks or months, and specific programs provide ongoing monthly compensation.
+These programs are designed to help those with severe illnesses and their families.
+Some can provide mesothelioma financial assistance in just a few weeks or months, and specific programs provide ongoing monthly compensation.

 Types of Financial Assistance